joshpinto6/GodotMage/docs/README.md

 Docusaurus 2 requires Node.js 16+ (You can use nvm to manage node versions) I would recommend installing npm as a package manager (rather than yarn)

-Blog posts are located in the `docs/blog` directory.
+All blog posts are located in the `docs/blog` directory.

 ### Installation